Airdrieonians F.C.: Stadium

 In 2003 a ground share was proposed with Falkirk as their ground did not meet SPL requirements; this was later refused as Falkirk could not prove the SPL fixtures would have priority.
 Queen of the South played their Uefa Cup tie in 2008 at the stadium, as did Motherwell in 2009.
 Queen's Park utilised the stadium for their "home" games from December 2013 until May 2014, due to the redevelopment of Hampden Park for the 2014 Commonwealth Games.

+When the stadium originally opened the Main/West Stand was named the Jack Dalziel Stand in memory of the former Airdrieonians Chairman, and in May 2025 the club announced that the East Stand would be permanently renamed the Ian McMillan Stand in honour of the Airdrieonians player and manager.

 Colours and crest

 Colours

 Airdrie United inherited Airdrieonians' distinctive playing colours of a white shirt with a red diamond.
 The design was the basis of Airdrieonians' nickname, The Diamonds, which has also been adopted by Airdrie.

 Crest

 When Airdrie United were formed, they used a blue double-headed eagle device on a white shield for their badge, with a red scroll below the shield that read "Airdrie United F.C.", amended to bearing "Airdrie F.C." when the club rebranded in 2012.
 The eagle recalled the Airdrie town arms.

 When the club inherited the Airdrieonians name in 2013, they also restored the badge worn by their predecessors: the original AFC bore this emblem from 1974 until their demise in 2002, excepting the 2000–01 season.
 This badge featured a cockerel sitting atop a shield containing two lions passant and the club's initials.
 The club were informed by the Lord Lyon King of Arms in March 2015 that as their badge features a shield, it constitutes a heraldic device, and heraldic devices are not permitted to carry lettering.
 On 19 June 2015, Airdrieonians unveiled a new crest, removing the shield and instead using a chevron–representing the "Airdrie Diamond"–to separate the scroll from the remainder of the badge.